 - Emotional and behavioural difficulties.

-Many local authorities have closed down MLD-specific schools, and parents are now faced with a tough choice between placing their child in a special school, where a good proportion of the children are likely to have more severe needs, and placing them in a mainstream school, where the special needs support available may be lacking, and the child may spend much of his time being taught separately to his classmates.
+Many local authorities have closed down MLD-specific schools, and parents are now faced with a tough choice between placing their child in a special school, where a good proportion of the children are likely to have more severe needs, and placing them in a mainstream school, where the special needs support available may be lacking, and the child may lag behind their classmates and lose confidence.

-There are no hard and fast rules, because it depends on your child’s abilities and limitations, and also on the quality of support in the mainstream school choices available to you, and the type of special school on offer.
+There are no hard and fast rules when it comes to deciding between the two.
+It depends on your child’s abilities and limitations, and also on the quality of support in the mainstream school choices available to you, and the type of special school on offer.
 Some factors to consider are: